opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

       .. attr:: volume-size
          :type: int

-         When booting an image from volume, this indicates the size of the created volume, in GB.
+         The size of the operating system disk, in GiB.

    .. attr:: images[zuul]
       :type: dict

       These are the attributes available for a Zuul image.

-      .. attr:: config-drive
-         :type: bool
-         :default: True

-         Whether config drive should be used for the cloud image.

       .. attr:: connection-port
          :type: int